refuel-ai/autolabel/docs/guide/transforms/webpage_transform.md

 ## Using the transform

-B delow is an example of a pdf transform to extract text from a webpage:
+Below is an example of a webpage transform to extract text from a webpage:

 ```json
 {